berry-cs/sinbad/docs/quick-start-python.md

          'business.'}
 ````

-An alternate way to express the same fetch behavior is to explicitly provide the `base_path`, which can be a little more concise:
+An alternate way to express the same fetch behavior is to explicitly provide a `base_path`, which can be a little more concise:

 ````
 ds.fetch_first("name", "use", "location/country", "loan_amount", base_path="loans")